hiyaryan/simoc-python/backend_skeleton/readme.md

 - sudo chmod 777 startup.sh
 - ./startup.sh

-This starts central.py, then front.py which must connect first.
-Then as many sensors as you want can be started. startup.sh starts 1 sensor script for scd-30.
+This starts central.py, then sensor.py
 You must have the SCD-30 plugged in to start it.

-This folder also contains a "keyboard sensor" simulating a second sensor.
-Keyboard sensor in this version of the script will generate errors if properly formed JSON is not sent.

 Multiple sensors could all connect to central and central would gather all data from all sensors to its list.

-The Central.py script now saves raw sensor data as a CSV, and interpolates step data to the nearest 1 second for 24 seconds before generating each csv file.

-This is a necessary step towards saving the JSON scripts in intervals of 24.
-This version of the script has a broken JSON saving mechanism.